 Main

 Climate change has been found to exacerbate 58% of human infectious diseases 1.
 Moreover, long-term changes in climate and adverse weather events have well-documented effects on the spread of vector-borne diseases2–4.
-Multiple climate models have predicted shifts in the vector habitats, including changes in rainfall and temperature patterns 2, leading to an increased transmission and potential outbreak risk of arthropod-borne diseases like Yellow fever, dengue, and Lyme disease in non-endemic regions 2.
 Indeed, localized endemic neglected tropical diseases are being increasingly reported in neighboring, previously unaffected, areas 3.
-Similar to arthropod-borne diseases, rodent-borne diseases are also expected to be affected by climate change 2,3,5.

-Climate change affects vector-borne disease risk via three key mechanisms: (i) the expansion of suitable habitats, (ii) warmer zones changing vector behavior , and, (iii) longer disease outbreak seasons 6.
-Carlson et al. (2022), estimated that, globally, more than 3000 mammalian species, including rodents, are expected to change habitats by 2070 6.
+Similar to vector-borne diseases, rodent-borne diseases are also expected to be affected by climate change 2,3,5.
+It is estimated that, globally, more than 3000 mammalian species, including rodents, are expected to change habitats by 2070 6.
 This could have devastating impacts on disease spread.
 Guterres and de Lemos (2018) demonstrated that zoonotic outbreaks of rodent-borne hantaviral infections can be predicted with reasonable accuracy by tracking changes in the environmental and climatic conditions 7.
 Particularly, the risk of high consequence mammarenaviral infections in humans, such as Lassa fever (caused by Lassa fever virus) and Argentine hemorrhagic fever (caused by Junin virus), which have been selected as prototype viruses for pandemic preparedness, will be affected given the expected changes in climate and the environment in the coming two to five decades 8–11.
-Specifically, the risk of Lassa fever (reservoir Mastomys natalensis) in Western African countries is projected to increase significantly as the regional climate changes over the coming two decades 12.

 Arenavirus spillover into humans is strongly affected by human-rodent contact and the distribution of rodent reservoirs.
-The main routes of disease transmission among rodents and humans include fomites, dried droppings, and urine through the oral route and, less frequently, through non-oral routes via breathing, scratches, and and biting from reservoir hosts 12,13.
+The main routes of disease transmission among rodents and humans include fomites, dried droppings, and urine through the oral route and, less frequently, through non-oral routes via breathing, scratches, and biting from reservoir hosts 12,13.
 The likelihood of human-rodent contact is determined by anthropogenic factors like deforestation, human movement, changing agricultural patterns, as well as the increasing domestic/peri-domestic presence of rodent species 14.
 Drastic shifts in the habitats of rodent reservoirs of these zoonotic arenaviruses driven by changes in food availability, climate suitability, human population dynamics, and increasing human–rodent interactions are expected.
 In our previous study, we estimated that the ecological habitat of Calomys musculinus—the rodent reservoir of Junin virus (JUNV), which causes Argentine Hemorrhagic Fever (AHF)—will undergo substantial changes in the future as a response to climate change 2,9.
-While increasing emergence of zoonotic arenaviruses might have become prominent due to improvements in detection capacities, the frequency of outbreaks can be likely attributed to increased rodent host range and species interactions influenced by changing environmental variables 16,17.